sanjeev4427/master_thesis_har/README.md

 * skip_heuristics_scripts: folder containing implementation of skipping algorihtm.
 * main.py: main script which is to be run in order to commence experiments
 * ml_validate: script used to produce validation results.
+* ml_evaluate: script used to produce bar graphs ahown in results.

 ## References